0xmmalik/Maze-of-Doom/README.md

 ## Version History
 - Version 1.0 was released on April 29th, 2019 and contains the first 5 levels of the game with a maximum possible score of 6000.

+## Coming Up
+As of Version 1.0, only 5 levels were released.
+The new version will contain 10 and the starting place for the player will not be the same every time.
+Expect some larger levels (larger than just 10x10 grids) to be previewed in the upcoming version.
+Expect this verion on May 2nd, 2019!

 ## Preview Image
 ![Preview Image](mazeofdoom_previewimage.JPG)